E-Government Unit

 The e-Government Unit (eGU) was a unit of the Cabinet Office of the government of the United Kingdom responsible for helping various government departments use information technology to increase efficiency and improve electronic access to government services.
 It was therefore deeply involved in issues of e-Government.

 The unit was created by Prime Minister Tony Blair in September 2004, replacing the Office of the e-Envoy.
 Its first head was Ian Watmore, who was succeeded in January 2006 by Andrew Stott.

 The eGU website was closed down in 2007.

+History

+The e-Government Unit (eGU) was established in September 2004 within the Cabinet Office by Prime Minister Tony Blair, replacing the Office of the e-Envoy.
+Its purpose was to coordinate information technology policy and support the digital transformation of public services across central government.

+In January 2006, Andrew Stott succeeded Ian Watmore as head of the unit after Watmore became head of the Prime Minister's Delivery Unit.

+In 2007, the eGU was reorganised into the Transformational Government programme within the Cabinet Office as responsibility for digital government evolved across Whitehall.

+Many of the eGU's responsibilities were subsequently transferred to the Government Digital Service (GDS), which was established in 2011.

 Mission

-The eGU’s stated mission was to "ensur[e] that IT supports the business transformation of Government itself so that we can provide better, more efficient, public services."